JiahuaS/JiahuaS.github.io/README.md

 ## About Me

 Hello!
 I'm **Jiahua Song**, a passionate Applied Mathematics Student with a strong interest in Numerical Analysis, PDE, Machine Learning, Computational Fluid Dynamics.
-I am currently pursuing a Master's degree in Applied Mathematics at Columbia University, and will go for PhD degree in Mathematics with interest of Applied and Computational Mathematics on August 2025.
+I am currently pursuing a PhD degree in Mathematics with interest of Applied and Computational Mathematics in the University of Texas at Austin.

-- 🔭 **Current Research**: I am working on Reduced Order Model on Radiative Transfer Equation.
+- 🔭 **Current Research**: Literature review on the state-of-the-art in deep learning theory and multi-scale PDE.
-- 🌱 **Currently Learning**: Elliptic PDE.
+- 🌱 **Currently Learning**: Nan.
 - 💬 **Ask Me About**: Scientific Computing, Operator Learning, Inverse Problem, PDE, SDE, Numerical Analysis/Algebra.
 - 📫 **How to Reach Me**: You can contact me via jiahua.song@utexas.edu.